 The TC forecast framework developed in this study is valuable.
 First, it is physically based on the TC origin and track path feature.
-Hence, it should be easier to interpret and forecast the TC activity in terms of the mean genesis location, mean tracks, and the preferred landfall location for a give type (Fig. 1).
-Second, forecasts of seasonal TC counts are presented in probabilistic format, which is preferred for decision-makers, since it provides the uncertainty of the prediction.
-In addition, the proposed hierarchical probabilistic structure for both regression models can serve as the perfect platform for further researches because any probabilistic model can be treated as an independent modulo and seamlessly plugged into a unified Bayesian framework.
-For example, albeit in this study we assume that the link function between the TC rate and the predictors is linear (or generalized linear), which is not necessarily the best approximation for the true underlying physical model.
-In principle, these models can be extended to non-linear link function via proper non-linear probabilistic model such as kernel-based Gaussian processes.
+Hence, it should be easier to interpret and forecast the TC activity in terms of the mean genesis location, mean tracks, and the preferred landfall location for a given type (Fig. 1).
+Second, forecasts of seasonal TC counts are presented in probabilistic format, which is preferred for decision makers, since it provides the uncertainty of the prediction.
+In addition, the proposed hierarchical probabilistic structure for both regression models can serve as the perfect platform for further studies, because any probabilistic model can be treated as an independent modulo and seamlessly plugged into a unified Bayesian framework.
+Albeit in this study we assume that the link function between the TC rate and the predictors is linear (or generalized linear), which is not necessarily the best approximation for the true underlying physical model.
+In principle, these models can be extended to nonlinear link function via a proper nonlinear probabilistic model, such as kernel-based Gaussian processes.
 Obviously, the predictor selection procedures are also needed to be revised accordingly in this regard.
-This promising approach is however beyond the scope of this study.
+However, this promising approach is beyond the scope of this study.

-Acknowledgments
+Acknowledgments.
 We acknowledge the kind financial support from the Pacific Disaster Center, in particular, Ray Shirkhodai.
-Partial support for this study came from the Central Weather Bureau, Taiwan (MOTC-CWB-98-3M-01), from the Korea Meteorological Administration Research and Development Program under grant CATER 2006-4202, and from the National Science Council of the Republic of China under grant NSC98-2625-M-052-009 to Central Weather Bureau.
+Partial support for this study came from the Central Weather Bureau, Taiwan (Grant MOTC-CWB-98-3M-01); the Korea Meteorological Administration Research and Development Program under Grant CATER 2006-4204; and the National Science Council of the Republic of China under Grant NSC99-2625-M-003-001-MY3.